JohnTan38/Best-README/README.md

 ### Market Basket Analysis

 Market Basket Analysis is a data mining tool used by retailers to increase sales by better understanding customer purchasing patterns.
-Purchase history and items bought together are analyzed to reveal product groupings, as well as products that are likely to e purchased together.
+Purchase history and items bought together are analyzed to reveal product groupings, as well as products that are likely to e purchased together.<br>

+### Association Analysis

+Association Analysis looks for relationships in large datasets.
+These relationships can take 2 forms: frequent item sets or association rules.
+Frequent item sets are a collection of items that frequently occur together.
+Association rules suggest that a strong relationship exists between two items

 ### Frequently bought together
 > ![Matcha and Hojicha](https://github.com/JohnTan38/Best-README/blob/master/images/MatchaHojichaLatte_asso.png)